 Early of 2018, I got a chance to buy a Cisco Wireless Access Point with only $30, which is a great deal for AIR-LAP1142N-x-K9 – Dual-band Controller-based 802.11a/g/n.
 It is not 802.11ac ready AP, but as a replacement for my home wireless router, it is already enough.

-Since this device is enterprise product, the configuration is not that straightforward, even after read some Cisco documents, it is still not easy job.
+Since this device is enterprise product, the configuration is not that straightforward, even after read some Cisco documents, it is still quite cumbersome to understand.

 After a couple of hours working on it, I managed to bring both 2.4G and 5G radio up and set up two SSID for both radios.
-Here are my steps (Simplest steps to follow):
+Here are my steps (Simplest steps to follow) with screenshots and video:

 1. Log into Web GUI Interface